Free sheet music for classical guitar -

 - Joined: Thu Feb 28, 2008 10:48 pm

 - Moderator & Luthier

 - Posts: 6106

 - Joined: Fri Nov 17, 2006 3:53 pm

 - Joined: Thu Mar 08, 2007 4:52 pm

 If you're in bind and cannot make a new nut you can use bone dust and crazy glue to fill the slots, but it will not last very long, especially for the wound strings, which have an abrasive affect on the nut slot as they're tuned up and down.

 A better approach is to shim the nut by crazy gluing on some thin, white card stock to the bottom and trimming it flush.
 Then just re-adjust all the slots down by filing each, one at a time, with the guitar strung up under tension.

-I would strongly recommend one of the methods outlined by James and Marcus.
-The CA with soda or dust APPEARS to be OK, but becomes a major PITA on wound strings because the strings tend to stick in the slots just enough to make fine tuning difficult, even with graphite or other lubrication.
 Robert: re the glue joint, I think CA should have worked (perhaps fingerprint oil or other contamination?), although I scratched the surfaces & used thin epoxy.
 It's easy to fool around too much with these sorts of things.